pxxkachu/dxp480t_arch/post_install.md

 # Post-Install: Arch NAS (UGREEN DXP480T Plus)

-Headless media server setup with qBittorrent, VueTorrent, Sonarr, Radarr, Prowlarr, Unpackerr, Plex, and Tailscale Serve (HTTPS remote access over your tailnet).
+Headless media server setup with qBittorrent, VueTorrent, Qui, Sonarr, Radarr, Prowlarr, Unpackerr, Plex, and Tailscale (remote access over your tailnet).

 All commands include `sudo` where needed — copy and paste directly into your terminal as your normal user.
 Steps 1 and 5 **must not** use sudo (AUR packages must be built as a normal user).